Visual Research Programme – Botswana

 In addition to enjoying the richness of rock paintings in the Tsodilo Hills area, for the more intuitive visitor or student of culture and heritage, it is an old-time place of spirituality, a place that still has the power of attraction for the more modern-day tribal inhabitants of Botswana.

-So we know that we will immerse ourselves in a rich heritage of art-works, artifacts, nature, spirituality of old and new, as well as oral heritage.
+So we know that we will immerse ourselves in a rich heritage of art-works, artefacts, nature, spirituality of old and new, as well as oral heritage.
 The communities of Botswana consider poetry to be a premier cultural art, which makes for wonderful social interaction, if enticed to share.
 And when it comes to the preservation of their oral heritage, Botswana’s cultural and heritage fore-runners may be one ahead of the rest.
 The craft of folklore has been transcribed and recorded, thereby ensuring that it is not lost over the generations, but also meaning that it is more accessible to those who wish to study yet another facet of local heritage.

 Your travels through Botswana are going to reveal a true to Africa experience, you will enjoy mostly the artworks of the San and Khoi, with scattered Iron and Stone Age sites, an abundance of local fauna and flora and perhaps most uniquely an opportunity to interact with the people known as Africa’s oldest residents.
 But, amongst all of this, also keep an eye out for the Baobab Tree!
 One of the country’s most iconic symbols – under which local matters were discussed and rulings handed down by village elders for centuries.
 The massive trees are still the centre of rural life for many Batswana.
 The Baobab is like no other, it stands firm and un-weathered by its surroundings.